larshasstdas/4x5-Makropad-with-433Mhz-transmitter/README.md

 ## How to flash

-I used VS Code with platform.io to flash the RP2040.
+I used VS Code with PlatformIO to flash the RP2040.
 Just connect with an USB-C cable and press the flash button bottom left.

 ---